You want smart political talk without the meltdowns?

 Absolutely.

-They've always been the party of opposition or at least for the last eight years.
+They've always been the party of opposition, or at least for the last eight years.

-Well, let me let me say one thing.
+Well, let me say one thing.

-Well, but no, I think there's a lot of vulnerable Democrats in states where where Trump one-handedly and and if OCAR continues to go forward, it continues to hurt people.
+Well, but no, I think there's a lot of vulnerable Democrats in states where Trump one-handedly.

 They need more affordable health care.

-And and that's the where this conversation happens.
+And that's where this conversation happens.

-Um, but there's probably between five hundred and a thousand doing um some variation of this model, but there could be hundreds of thousands of doctors doing this.
+But there could be hundreds of thousands of doctors doing this.

 This is just the start.